 Mike was a career truck driver for a mid-sized Michigan based company where he received a Million Mile Safe Driving Award.
 Due to a serious illness he was no longer able to continue this work.

 Although he was homeless since 2004, he was a valuable member of our community.
 Private individuals and small business owners in the Ann Arbor community contributed to his wellbeing for many years.
 He was stubbornly independent and strived to repay his debts.
 Despite battling physical and mental challenges, he always showed integrity and honesty.

 He was preceded in death by his parents and siblings.
 He is survived by loving friends, Andre & Lori Marcoux, and his church family at Zion Lutheran Church (Chelsea).

-A memorial service will be held Saturday, May 2nd at 11:00 am at Zion Lutheran Church, Chelsea, with Pastor Kathy Tulman officiating.
+A memorial service will be held on Saturday, May 30, at 1:00 pm, at the home of Andre and Lori Marcoux, 10450 Parr Rd, Manchester, 48158. with Pastor Kathy Tulman officiating.
 A private burial will take place at a later time.
 Memorial contributions may be made to Zion Lutheran Church for burial expenses, or to MISSION Ann Arbor to continue their efforts toward assisting the community of people who are homeless.
 Arrangements were entrusted to Cole Funeral Chapel in Chelsea.